 You can transform your house on a dime using materials you already have on hand, from leftover tin cans for ghostly windchimes to toilet paper roll glowing eyes.
 Besides, some new decor might be a welcome visual change after months of quarantine.
 Make sure to check out your local dollar store for other low-cost decorations.

 Dressing up is the ultimate sign of Halloween spirit!
 So, whether you’re going scary or sweet, wear your costume and have a game night with the kids.
 There are all sorts of kid-friendly options online to get you started.
-Many families have a tradition to make their own costumes for a budget-friendly Halloween.
+Some ideas include Halloween-themed bingo and word search.
+Many families have a tradition of making their own costumes for a frugal Halloween.

 Have a Halloween-themed movie night.
 Streaming and cable networks often add scary choices to their line-up throughout the month, giving you plenty of options.
 If the weather is nice, you can put up a projector and a large white sheet in the backyard and invite a few neighbors over for a viewing party.